Searching ...

 St. Joseph’s Hospital, run by BayCare, is another large-scale provider with a specialty children’s and women’s hospital.

-With the growing biotech presence in the region, Tampa is also home to some incredible healthcare resources from pharmaceuticals like Pfizer and Bausch & Lomb, plus headquarters for Quest Diagnostics.
+With the growing biotech presence in the region, Tampa is home to some incredible healthcare resources from pharmaceuticals like Pfizer and Bausch & Lomb, plus headquarters for Quest Diagnostics.

 The school system is huge and high quality